oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 OPARI2, the successor of Forschungszentrum Juelich's OPARI, is a source-to-source instrumentation tool for OpenMP and hybrid codes.
 It surrounds OpenMP directives and runtime library calls with calls to the POMP2 measurement interface.

-**URL**
+**More Information**

 https://www.score-p.org